-REVENUE:
+Revenue:

-The operating budget is funded from a number of sources: parish allotment, investment income (some designated to specific programmes, some discretionary), transfers from other funds for specific projects (e.g., FaithWorks, Anglican Diocese of Toronto Foundation, Our Faith Our Hope (OFOH) funds determined by bodies external to the budgeting working group), Ministry Allocation Fund (MAF) grants determined by the Diocesan Council, and other miscellaneous income.
+The operating budget is funded from a number of sources:

+- o parish allotment, - o investment income (some designated to specific programmes, some discretionary), - o transfers from other funds for specific projects - funds determined by bodies external to the budget working group (e.g., FaithWorks, Anglican Diocese of Toronto Foundation, - grants determined by the Diocesan Council (e.g., Ministry Allocation Fund (MAF), - o and other lease income.

 All of these need to be considered in the preparation of the budget.

-The parish allotment is established as a percentage of assessable parish income, which is total parish income minus defined deductions.
+The parish allotment is established as a percentage of assessable base, which is total parish income minus defined deductions.

-It is important to recognise that the percentage is not central but the actual dollar amounts.
+Calculation of assessable base is determined by Canon 4, and is inflexible, except by a change in the canon.
+The assessment rate, on the other hand, is set annually by Synod or on the recommendation of the Diocesan Council.
+It is important to consider the rate in combination with the assessable base, not in isolation.
 (A lower rate can produce greater allotment revenues on a larger assessment, for example, than a higher rate on a small base.)
-Calculation of assessable base is determined by canon, and is inflexible, except by a change in the canon.
-The assessment rate, on the other hand, is set annually by Synod on the recommendation of the Diocesan Council.
 An increase or decrease of the rate is often highly emotionally charged even though it may not have much net effect.
-The change in calculation of assessable base in the canon 4 revisions a few years ago reflect a policy decision to reward investment by a parish in ministry, leadership and outreach over property rentals.
+The change in calculation of assessable base in Canon 4 revisions a few years ago reflected a policy decision to reward investment by a parish in ministry, leadership and outreach over property rentals.

-The total income of parishes in the diocese has generally been increasing over the last fifteen years while the real dollar amount raised by allotment has decreased from fifteen years ago.
+The total income of parishes in the diocese has generally been increasing over the last fifteen years while the real dollar amount raised for diocesan ministry by allotment has decreased from fifteen years ago.